Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

         python text-filtering/syntactic/syntactic_text_filterer.py --clss [class name used for filtering] --text [text to filter]

-- how to run the syntactic algorithm with arguments:
+- how to run the semantic algorithm with arguments:

         python text-filtering/semantic/semantic_text_filterer.py --clss [class name used for filtering] --text [text to filter]